coderolls/coderolls-blog/_posts/java-programs/2023-12-21-check-if-number-is-binary.md

 101110001 is a binary number.
 ```

-## 2. Java program to check if the given number is binary or not by converting the number to String
+## 2. Java program to check if the given number is binary or not by converting the number to a String

-In the below program we have used regex expression to check if the number has only `0` or `1` digits.
+In the below program, we have used the regex expression to check if the number has only `0` or `1` digits.

 We can do it as follows

 1. We are converting the given input number to a string

 2. Using the regex pattern matcher to check whether the number string i.e. `inputStr` contains only `0` or `1` digits.
-3. If we found any `0` or `1` in the number, the number is binary and it returns `true`, Otherwise it returns `false`
+3. If we find any `0` or `1` in the number, the number is binary and it returns `true`, Otherwise it returns `false`

 **Java Program**